Find help in Pennsylvania with your mortgage and stopping foreclosures.

 - Your monthly total debt costs, such as car loans, credit cards, and installment loans may not be more than 50 percent of your total gross monthly income.

 The PHFA mortgage assistance program also offers free counseling that can help review your specific situation and help advise and you sort through your options.
 If you do not qualify for mortgage assistance under the REAL program, PHFA's HERO program (below) may be able to offer assistance.

 PHFA is for a wide range of residents.
-There may be help for any borrowers who are not eligible for PHFA's REAL program above (Refinance to an Affordable Loan) or if you are not eligible for another mortgage refinance product that may be available in the general market due to credit issues.
+There may be help for any borrowers who are not eligible for charitable aid.
+Or there is mortgage help for people who are not eligible for another mortgage refinance product that may be available in the general market due to credit issues.
 It can also help those homeowners who owe more than your home's current appraised value, so it helps families that are “underwater”.
-Funding for the HERO mortgage assistance program is limited.
 All loans are reviewed by PHFA on a case-by-case basis as the funding levels permit.

 PHFA offers as many solutions as possible.
 Maybe the homeowner can get more time paying their mortgage.
 Or maybe counselors will help provide borrowers with an affordable interest rate, such as refinancing.
 If you owe more than your home's current value on your existing mortgage, PHFA can negotiate with your current mortgage lender or bank to reduce the amount you owe on your loan.
 There may be principal reduction programs, legal aid from attorneys, HAMP modifications, or forbearance plans.
 The aim is to find a solution that works for both the borrower and lender.